 What is Rett Syndrome?

-Rett syndrome is a severe neurological disorder that is diagnosed primarily in girls and begins to manifest itself during the toddler years.
-After a seemingly normal first year the child begins to lose previously acquired skills.
+Rett syndrome is a severe neurological disorder that is diagnosed primarily in girls and begins to manifest during the toddler years.
+After a seemingly normal first year the child begins to regress with developmental milestones.
 This regression can happen quickly over a number of days or very gradually over months.
-Often the first noticeable symptoms include low muscle tone (hypotonia), eye crossing, decreased interactions with people and surroundings, and loss of hand function.
-The hallmark symptom of Rett is repetitive hand movements that can be constant, especially in younger children.
+Often the first noticeable symptoms include: low muscle tone (hypotonia), eye crossing, decreased interactions with people or surroundings, and loss of hand function.
+The hallmark symptom of Rett is repetitive hand movements and wringing that can be constant, especially in younger children.

-As time passes additional symptoms may include loss of speech, trouble with balance and motor coordination, irritability and crying, and disrupted sleep patterns.
-Many children develop seizures, anxiety, breathing problems, gastrointestinal and orthopedic issues, as well as oral motor difficulties.
+As time passes additional symptoms may include: loss of speech, trouble with balance and motor coordination, irritability and crying, and disrupted sleep patterns.
+Many also develop seizures, anxiety, breathing problems, gastrointestinal issues, orthopedic complications, as well as oral motor difficulties.

-Although there currently is no cure for people with Rett syndrome, the sole focus of the Rett Syndrome Research Trust is to identify a cure as quickly as possible.
-We are optimistic about a cure because Rett-like symptoms have been dramatically reversed in animal models of the disorder.
+Although there currently is no cure for people with Rett syndrome, the sole focus of the Rett Syndrome Research Trust is to deliver cures as quickly as possible.
+We are optimistic because Rett-like symptoms are dramatically reversible in animal models of the disorder.

-Curing the disorder will require targeting the root cause: mutations in the MECP2 gene.
-RSRT has identified six genetic-based strategies that address Rett’s underlying cause and is working aggressively to transition knowledge and resources to biopharmaceutical companies, which will further develop and commercialize a curative treatment.
+Curing the disorder requires targeting the root cause: mutations in the MECP2 gene.
+We are advancing genetic medicines that address Rett’s underlying cause and working aggressively to transition knowledge and resources to biopharmaceutical companies, which will further develop and commercialize a curative treatment.

 Rett is caused by errors in a gene called MECP2, which is located on the X chromosome.
 All of us have an MECP2 gene in every one of our cells that makes a protein also called MECP2.
 Children with Rett have a mutation in the gene that causes the protein to not work properly.
 The MECP2 protein is present throughout the body, but it is especially important in the brain, where it helps keep brain cells functioning properly.